Arts in Business: Applying arts based learning to organisations

 Business has much to learn from the arts… Studying the arts can help business people communicate more eloquently…Studying the arts can also help companies learn how to manage bright people…Studying the art world might even hold out the biggest prize of all—helping business become more innovative.
 Companies are scouring the world for new ideas.
 In their quest for creativity, they surely have something to learn from the creative industries.

-—Schumpeter on arts based learning in “The Art of Management” The Economist February 2011
+—Schumpeter Blog on arts based learning in “The Art of Management” The Economist February 2011